Solar and Lunar Eclipses of 2020: Dates, timings and visibility

 Solar Eclipse in June 2020:

 The first solar eclipse of the year 2020 will occur on June 21.
 As per dateandtime.com, this will be an annular eclipse starting from 9:15 am to 3:04 pm.
-The full eclipse will start from 10:17 am to 2:02 pm where 12:10 pm will see the maximum eclipse.
+The full eclipse will start from 10:17 am to 2:02 pm and the skygazers can will see the maximum eclipse at around 12:10 pm.

 The annular phase of the June 21 solar eclipse will be visible in parts of Africa including the Central African Republic, Congo, and Ethiopia; south of Pakistan and northern India; and China.

-In India, the annular solar eclipse can be witnessed clearly from Gharsana in Rajasthan, Dehradun and Tehri in Uttarakhand and Sirsa in Haryana.
+In India, the annular solar eclipse will be visible from Gharsana in Rajasthan, Dehradun and Tehri in Uttarakhand and Sirsa in Haryana.

 Solar Eclipse December 14, 2020

-The second and last solar eclipse of the year 2020 will occur on December 14.
-As per dateandtime.com, the solar eclipse will start at 7:03 pm and reach the full eclipse by 8:02 pm.
-The maximum eclipse will be at 9:43 pm, following which the full eclipse will end at 11:24 pm.
-The partial eclipse will begin afterwards and by 12:23 am on December 15, it will end as well.
+The second solar eclipse of the year 2020 will occur on December 14.
+As per dateandtime.com, the solar eclipse The December eclipse will start at 7:03 pm and reach the full eclipse by 8:02 pm.
+The maximum eclipse will be at 9:43 pm.
+The partial eclipse will be visible by 12:23 am on December 15.

 It is a total eclipse where the Moon completely blocks the Sun and casts a shadow over the planet.
 The December 14 event will be visible directly from South America, Pacific, Atlantic, parts of Indian Ocean and Antarctica.
 Some parts of Africa will also witness the solar eclipse directly.